What Are the 7 Types of Marketing?

 Create a Marketing Plan Using DemandJump

 No matter which types of marketing you want to use or which marketing rules you have to follow, DemandJump is your key to success.
 Our Consumer Insights tell you what your target audience cares about so that they’ll be more likely to read your content.
-We can even tell you which parts of your digital marketing are drawing your audience to your website with our Marketing Attribution feature.
 And if you were wondering, Which type of marketing is the best?, we’d have to answer Pillar-Based Marketing.
 That’s where our expertise lies, and our customers know it works.
 That’s a topic for another day, though.

 - Attribution Tracking